-Ending hunger requires a holistic, comprehensive approach to all policies that support or detract from an individual or household’s ability to become financial secure for the present and future.
+Ending hunger requires a holistic, comprehensive approach to all policies that support or detract from an individual or household’s ability to become financially secure for the present and future.
 This includes policies and programs within and outside the field of nutrition.
-Some examples of key topics outside nutrition are labor policy, housing policy, and health care.
-Below is a working list of policies and programs Bread for the World Institute plans to apply a racial equity lens to additional policies and programs.
-“Applying Racial Equity to U.S. Federal Nutrition Assistance Programs” includes the following sample recommendations from our racial equity analysis of federal nutrition programs.
+Some examples of key topics outside nutrition are labor, criminal justice, immigration, housing, and health care.
+Below is a working list of policies and programs Bread for the World Institute has applied a racial equity lens.

 Recommendations include: (1) Increase SNAP participants’ access to healthy foods, to include solutions to eliminate food deserts, a reality communities of color are more likely to experience; (2) Increase monthly SNAP benefits and target households with the fewest assets since households of color suffer the most from the racial wealth divide; (3) Strengthen options that make it easier for participants to access SNAP, such as online, phone, and in-person methods of applying for benefits and recertifying for continued participation; (4) Support efforts to ensure SNAP employees racially and ethnically reflect the the communities they serve.

 Recommendations include: (1) Increase funding for targeted support to initiatives aimed at eliminating racial disparities in health outcomes; (2) Increase funding for targeted, culturally appropriate support to efforts to reduce maternal/infant mortality among women and infants of color; (3) Undertake baseline assessments and provide training to increase the cultural humility, cultural competence, and accountability of frontline WIC staff; and (4) Create and implement a process that enables current and former WIC recipients to participate in program design, implementation, and evaluation.